 - Rent, utility, transportation, employment, furniture assistance.
 Clients may be eligible for up to 6 months of rental assistance if funding is available.

-- Help securing VA benefits, finding employment, job training and stable housing.
+- Help secure VA benefits, find employment, job training, and stable housing.

 - Food pantry is offered once every 30 days.